matthiebl/visuals/self-walk/README.md

 This is a representation of a self-avoiding walk in a grid.

+The problem to determine the number of self-avoiding walks in a lattice is currently not solvable.
+The method I have implemented is even worse than a brute force solution, which in itself is very very slow.

+Some improvements could be made such as using a more efficient data structure, trying every possibility but terminating branched early if a walk will not be obtainable.
+This could include stopping when the path splits the grid into two parts.

 Try it out [here](https://matthiebl.github.io/visuals/self-walk/)!

 Made with p5 library for JS